 Transportation Fund for Clean Air

-TFCA is a local fund source of the Bay Area Air Quality Management District (Air District).
-As the TFCA program manager for Alameda County, Alameda CTC is responsible for programming 40 percent of the $4 vehicle registration fee collected in Alameda County for this program.
-Through the Alameda CTC’s TFCA distribution formula, further detailed in Alameda CTC’s TFCA Program Guidelines, 70 percent of annual funding is available to the cities and county and 30 percent is available for transit-related projects.
+The Transportation Fund for Clean Air (TFCA) County Program Manager (CPM) Fund is a local fund source of the Bay Area Air Quality Management District (Air District).
+As the TFCA County Program Manager for Alameda County, Alameda CTC is responsible for programming 40 percent of the $4 vehicle registration fee collected in Alameda County for this program.
+Through the Alameda CTC’s TFCA distribution formula, further detailed in Alameda CTC’s TFCA Program Guidelines, 70 percent of annual funding is available to the cities and county, and 30 percent is available for transit-related projects.
 Approximately $1.8 million in TFCA funding is programmed annually.

-Projects are to result in the reduction of motor vehicle emissions to be considered eligible for TFCA funding.
-In general, eligible projects are those that conform to the provisions of the Alameda CTC TFCA Program Guidelines and the Air District TFCA County Program Manager Fund Policies.
+To be eligible for TFCA funding, projects are to result in the reduction of motor vehicle emissions.
+In general, eligible projects are those that conform to the provisions of the Alameda CTC Comprehensive Investment Plan (CIP) and the TFCA Program Guidelines contained within and the Air District TFCA County Program Manager Fund Policies.

 Staff contact: Jacki Taylor, 510.208.7413, firstname.lastname@example.org